 Now that we understand the interaction between high blood sugar levels and neuropathy, it’s easy to see how high-sugar diets can affect peripheral neuropathy.

 When you consume sugar or carbs, your digestive system begins to break it down, and it is absorbed into your bloodstream.
 This causes your blood sugar levels to rise.

 Normally, your pancreas would then release insulin to help combat the increase in sugar — but if you’re diabetic, that doesn’t happen.

 Instead, the excess sugar stays in your body, causing issues and increasing your risk of certain health conditions.

 In other words, the more sugar you take in, the higher your blood sugar levels.
 The higher your blood sugar levels are, the more likely you are to develop neuropathy.

 In addition to increasing your risk of developing neuropathy, sugar can exacerbate neuropathic symptoms.
-When you eat sugar or other highly processed carbohydrates, the sugar floods your blood and can cause nerve inflammation and pain.
+No wonder sugar and nerve inflammation have a strong correlation with each other.
+When you eat sugar or other highly processed carbohydrates, the sugar floods your blood and can cause nerve damage and pain.
 Consistently high exposure to sugar can damage your nerves in the long run.

 Skip the sugar, stay healthy

 Of course, it makes sense to steer clear of sweet baked goods, frozen treats, and candy — but sugar can still be lurking in the most unlikely places.
 So, the next time you make a grocery list or order at your favorite restaurant, think twice before going with these high-sugar food options.